graficdoctor/fe-24-001-results-summary-component/README.md

 ### What I learned

 I'm still learning how to work with animations.
-I had an idea of which animation I wanted to implement but s I'd never done it before I found the solution with Chat GPT.
+I had an idea of which animation I wanted to implement but as I'd never done it before I looked up the solution with Chat GPT.

 ```css
 .result-circle h2 {